slacke/pythonbox/README.md

 2. Run **package_controller.py** to install packages.

-The package will install within **outsource_lib** folder and would be add to python path with any code that import pythonbox
+The package will be install in **outsource_lib** folder and would be add to python path with any code that import pythonbox

 If there is any file that need to be in system environment PATH